What to do if you’re experiencing an increase in flood risk.

-To save money on flood insurance while protecting your investment, the National Flood Insurance Program offers a lower-cost flood insurance option known as the Newly Mapped Procedure.
+To save money on flood insurance while protecting your investment, the National Flood Insurance Program (NFIP) offers a lower-cost flood insurance option known as the Newly Mapped Procedure.

 Property owners who purchase flood insurance within the first year of a map update may be eligible for a lower-cost flood insurance policy, known as a Preferred Risk Policy (PRP).

 Your rate will transition to the full-risk rate through an annual increase of up to 18 percent.

 To reduce your risk today, purchase a policy before the new maps become effective.

 For individuals looking for detailed information on building requirement in high-risk areas, like foundation openings, floodproofing, and break away walls, the NFIP issues technical bulletins on key topics annually.